aai-institute/lakefs-spec/README.md

 Some operations, like `fs.put()` or `fs.rm()`, change the state of a lakeFS repository by changing files.
 According to the lakeFS working model, these changes are tracked as _uncommitted changes_, similarly to the git version control system.

-With the lakeFS file system, you can optionally commit changes caused by file system operations directly after they are made, by using a **commit hook**.
+With `lakefs-spec`, you can optionally commit changes caused by file system operations directly after they are made, by using a **commit hook**.
 A commit hook is a Python function taking the `fsspec` event name that caused the changes (e.g. `put` or `rm`), as well as the remote resource path, and returning a `CommitCreation` object that is then used by lakeFS to create a commit directly on the chosen branch.